ecwpz91/dotfiles/README.md

 .bash_profile (read and executed only by login) .bash_login
 .profile
-.bashrc (read and executed only by a sub-shell) .bash_logout
+.bashrc (read and executed only by a child process) .bash_logout
 ```